 Include assets and liabilities related to segregated accounts (also referred to as separate accounts) or unit-linked policies in the figures for all data rows, unless otherwise specified.
 For instance, include the intra-financial assets related to those policies in Rows 20 to 23.
 However, for example in the 9.5 rows only include amounts related to general account assets.

-For additional guidance the following colour coding is added to the instructions
+For additional guidance the following colour coding is added to the instructions general and separate accounts

-- ☐ general account only

-- separate account only
+■ separate account only

-- general and separate accounts

-- □□ off-balance sheet
+□□ off-balance sheet

 2.2 Assets and Liabilities

 Row 9: Total assets